MATERIALS (with links to SUPPLIERS) And Advice

 I work primarily in colour pencil (Faber Castell Polychromos), acryl gouache (Turner), and ink (Sennelier for drawing, Brian Clegg for sketching & workshops - because it's washable & non-toxic.)
 I use a range of pens and fineliners (including Staedtler, Sakura Pigma micron, Windsor & Newton promarkers.)
 I use Cotman standard round or designers brushes for painting.
 My preferred graphite pencils are Pentel P200 series mechanical pencils, and Koh-I-Noor graphite crayons.

 The thing I get asked about most when I share images on social media is pencil extenders, so I made a short video here, and here's a list of brands I've tried that don't suck;

 Paper and fixatives

 I use acid free papers, mostly cotton for my commission work (Fabriano Artistico extra white, & Fabriano 4 Liscio 10m roll), and usually stretch it to paint on.
 A useful paper-stretching video can be found here.
 For work specifically made for print reproduction I use heavyweight drawing paper or Bristol card.
 I’m currently testing a range of heavyweight paper brands (Canson, Strathmore, Stongehenge, etc) to replace an old brand which declined in quality (FYI it was Daler Rowney Smooth Heavyweight drawing paper - it absolutely sucks now, don’t buy it.)
 I use Perfix spray to fix pencil drawing and ink artwork, and use Windsor & Newton varnishes to seal paintings.

 Microscopes & Lenses

-Useful for examining specimens to draw/paint, and to make beautiful images (aesthetic microscopy is a thing and I will fight you), it's easy to get hold of cheap 2nd hand microscopes on Ebay/Amazon/etc. I'd also recommend having a x10 hand lens around if you like looking at plants, bugs, etc. It's also sometimes possible to get 2nd hand scopes from universities or schools when they upgrade their kit, so if you know any teachers/lecturers, ask them to keep an eye out!
+Useful for examining specimens to draw/paint, and to make beautiful images (aesthetic microscopy is a thing, and I will fight you over that fact), it's easy to get hold of cheap 2nd hand microscopes on Ebay/Amazon/etc. I'd also recommend having a x10 hand lens around if you like looking at plants, bugs, etc. It's also sometimes possible to get 2nd hand scopes from universities or schools when they upgrade their kit, so if you know any teachers/lecturers/technicians, ask them to keep an eye out!
 Here are some brands/models I use.